Crime Victim Compensation (CVC) Restitution Process

 - CVC has additional payments pending, please consider leaving restitution open at the time of sentencing.

 Subpoena: CVC must receive a subpoena to testify in a restitution hearing.
 It would be helpful to know why restitution is being contested and if there is any additional documentation that we can provide to support CVC’s restitution request prior to the hearing.
-If a CVC representative needs to attend the hearing, please send a subpeona as soon as the restitution hearing is set to allow sufficient notification time.
+The assigned claims examiner may be able to provide this documentation, if there are no applicable statutory confidentiality exemptions.
+If a CVC representative needs to attend the hearing, please send a subpoena as soon as the restitution hearing is set to allow sufficient notification time.
 Please provide contact information for the DDA handling the case and send subpoenas to email@example.com.

 Hearing attendance: CVC will request to attend by phone or virtually whenever it is an option.